akovanev/blog/_posts/2024-06-21-test-coverage-reports.md

   - docker
 ---

-Nick Chapsas has made an excellent [video](https://www.youtube.com/watch?v=xwMWGYD8rgk) that explains how to create test coverage reports.
+Nick Chapsas has made an excellent [video](https://www.youtube.com/watch?v=xwMWGYD8rgk) that explains how to collect the code coverage.

-To enhance our development experience, we aim to automate the process and visualize the report in a Docker container.
+To enhance our development experience, we aim to automate the process and visualize the test coverage report in a Docker container.

 Here is an example of a Dockerfile: